jadecobra/python_tdd_exercises/LISTS.md

 ### <span style="color:green">**GREEN**</span>: make it pass

-update the values on the right side of the `assertEqual` to make it match the expectation
+update the values on the right side of the `assertEqual` statement to make it match the expectation
 ```python
     def test_adding_an_item_to_a_list(self):
         a_list = [0, 1, 2, 3]